zachlp2016/econ_mod2_1stproject/README.md

 As a visitor
 When I visit `/comedians`
-Where I see a list of each comedian's TV specials' names, I also see each special's run-time length in minutes, and a thumbnail image.
+I see a thumbnail image for each comedian

 - Image locations (URLs) can be stored in the database as a string.
 - Use the image URLs from IMDB or other online source for the special